Luckiris/Client-Limiter-Fix/README.md

 Cvars
 -------------
-> - sm_clientLimiter_maxplayers
-    - // Maximum number of players that the server should have.
+> - sm_clientLimiter_maxplayers "20" (Default: "20" - Maximum number of players that the server should have.)
-    - // Default: "20"
-    - sm_clientLimiter_maxplayers "20"

 Changelog
 -------------